Karns, Tennessee

-Karns is an unincorporated community and census-designated place in northwest Knox County, Tennessee, United States, about 11 mi northwest of the center of Knoxville.
+Karns is an unincorporated community and census-designated place in northwest Knox County, Tennessee, about 11 mi northwest of the center of Knoxville.
 The population of the CDP was 3,536 at the 2020 census.

 History

 The community was formerly called Beaver Ridge.
 However, in 1913 when the first high school building was erected in Karns, the school was named in honor of Professor Thomas Conner Karns (1845–1911), the first Superintendent of Public Instruction for Knox County.
 Later, in the 1950s, the community voted to officially change its name from Beaver Ridge/Byington to Karns.

 Geography

 Karns is located in the Beaver Creek Valley between Beaver Ridge and Copper Ridge, both of which are elongate ridges typical of the Ridge-and-Valley Appalachians.
 The center of the community is located at 35°58′55″N 84°06′50″W (35.982, -84.114).
 Elevation ranges from about 960 to 1000 ft above sea level.
 Beaver Creek, a tributary of the Clinch River, flows through the community.